kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

 Disparity Estimation
 ++++++++++++++++++++

-- spatially variant kernel needed -> depth estimation with stereo matching
+- spatially variant kernel dependent on depth -> depth estimation with stereo matching

 The main idea of the algorithm is the independent deblurring of each depth layer to get an accurate result for scenes with high depth differences.
 So the first step is the disparity estimation from both views.